aptech/docs/docs/CR-olsmt.rst

           5 3 1,
           3 5 5 };

-    //Perform least squares regression and print report to the screen
+    // Perform least squares regression and print report to the screen
-    //The empty string, "" indicates that no dataset is used call olsmt("",y,x);
+    // The empty string, "" indicates that no dataset is used call olsmt("",y,x);

 Basic usage with a data set and a formula string